 In our Brierley guide, today’s stage is marked as far as Albergaria-a-Velha (17km in total).
 However, he suggests that, if possible, you walk an extra 6.1km to shorten the next day’s stage.
 We decided the extra 6.1km sounded like a good idea.
 Yet ironic how this sounded like a good plan early in the morning, but later in the afternoon the extra 6.1km became a VERY long distance (especially when it’s raining)!

-The best news of the day … the sun was shining!
-We don’t know for how long, but at least we can start the day in dry conditions!
-We’ve had a great buffet breakfast at Albergue St Antonio … I could have actually just stay there for the rest of day!
+The best news of the day: The sun was shining!
+We don’t know for how long, but at least we were able to start the day in dry conditions!
+We enjoyed a delicious buffet breakfast at Albergue St Antonio.
+I’d say it was probably the best breakfast on this Camino so far – I could have actually just stayed there for the rest of the day!

-The narrow street (rua Liberdade) that runs parallel with the N-1 and takes us into Mourisca do Vouga
+The narrow street (rua Liberdade) that runs parallel with the N-1 and took us into Mourisca do Vouga